Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Introduction

-Thus, motivated by the prior studies and the knowledge gap in understanding the bifurcation of confined ferrofluid interfaces, in this work, we first use a two-harmonic-mode coupled ODE system to approximate the weakly nonlinear dynamics (Secs.~\ref{sec:governing} and \ref{sec:traveling_wave}).
-Then, we adopt a center manifold reduction to show the geometrical equivalence between this two-component ODE system and the Hopf bifurcation (Sec.~\ref{sec:Hopf}).
-Inspired by the delayed Hopf bifurcation~\cite{L91,KK15}, in which the dynamics is infinitesimally slow until a critical time, at which the system abruptly begins to oscillate with a large amplitude, we show that such time-accumulated instability can be used to manipulate pattern evolution in our ferrofluid model (Secs.~\ref{sec:multiple-time-scale} and \ref{sec:time-dependent}).
+Thus, motivated by the prior studies and the knowledge gap in understanding the nonlinear dynamics and bifurcations of confined ferrofluid interfaces under time-dependent forcings, in this work, we first use a two-harmonic-mode coupled ODE system to approximate the weakly nonlinear dynamics (Secs.~\ref{sec:governing} and \ref{sec:traveling_wave}).
+Then, we adopt a center manifold reduction to show the geometrical equivalence between this two-mode ODE system and the Hopf bifurcation (Sec.~\ref{sec:Hopf}).
+Inspired by the delayed Hopf bifurcation~\cite{L91,KK15}, in which the dynamics is infinitesimally slow until a critical time, at which the system abruptly begins to oscillate with a large amplitude, we show that such time-accumulated instability can be used to manipulate pattern evolution in our ferrofluid Hele-Shaw model (Secs.~\ref{sec:multiple-time-scale} and \ref{sec:time-dependent}).
 Finally, conclusions are stated in Sec.~\ref{sec:conclusion}.
-Appendices~\ref{sec:ai bi ci di}--\ref{sec:multi-scale} with technical details are included for the reader's convenience.
+Appendices~\ref{sec:ai bi ci di}--\ref{sec:protocols} provide further technical details and examples for the reader's convenience.